IB's Academic Integrity Policy - for All Stakeholders

 f.
 Additionally, the teacher is responsible for entering details about this infraction into the Infinite Campus Student Information System.
 Specifically, information on the infraction, the penalty, and date/details of discussion with student and parent/guardian.

 g.
-If a student or parent/guardian believes an incorrect determination has occurred, the student or parent/guardian may appeal the determination to the administrator in charge of supervising the academic department of the teacher.
+If a student or parent/guardian believes an incorrect determination has occurred, the student or parent/guardian may appeal the determination to the administrator in charge of supervising the academic department of the teacher (as per our parent complaint procedure).
 The decision of the administrator is final.

 h.
 If a pattern of academic misconduct begins to emerge, an administrator will work with the school’s Student Support Team and the parent(s)/guardian(s) of that student.
 Additionally, other sanctions may be put in place toward the goal of permanent remediation of this issue.